 One of the outstanding benefits to SSO security is that you have centralized reporting.
 You have an organizational view of who’s accessing what applications.
 How are they getting there?
 From what locations are those staff accessing applications?
 SSO gives you a much richer view of how and what applications staff are using at work.

 SSO is also a benefit to policy management.
 For example, your organization may put in place a policy on password requirements.
 You can set an organization-wide password policy specifying passwords be 12 characters long and complex.
 You could turn on two factor authentication, but not require that challenge if people are physically in the office.
 If they’re out of the office you can require the two factor challenge.
-You can do all of this policy management from a single location, and then that policy is applied to all users.
+Such policy only needs to be applied to logging into the SSO provider, since all SSO-integrated applications are accessed through that logon.

 Special Concerns with SSO